 Supports sign in and sign out | Doesn't support sign in and sign out |

-Checks API definition against configured API Governance and API Security rules | Doesn't check API definition against configured API Governance and API Security rules |
+Checks API definitions against your configured API Governance and API Security rules | Doesn't check API definitions against your configured API Governance and API Security rules |

 For example, assume you already manage your own security for open-source software, and you want to run collections from a script.
 Also assume you want visibility into any software you build into your CI/CD pipeline.
 Newman would be a good fit for this use case because Newman's repository is public and Newman isn't signed or secured by Postman.

 Here's another example.
-Assume you don't already support or secure any open-source software, and you want any software you use to be signed and secured by its developer.
+Assume you don't already support or secure any open-source software, and you want the software you use to be signed and secured by its developer.
 The Postman CLI would be a good fit for this use case because the Postman CLI is signed and secured by Postman.

 Some Postman CLI commands use the Postman API to fetch data from and send data to Postman's servers.
 These commands count toward your monthly Postman API usage.
 The number of Postman API calls you can make each month depends on your Postman plan.